nex-tendo/nex_protocols_common/README.md

-# NEX common protocols in Python
+# nex_protocols_common

-- These are designed to work on the WiiU and 3DS, switch specific features were discarded
+- These are designed to work on the Wii U and 3DS, switch specific features were discarded

 # Usage